lupyuen/lupyuen.github.io/src/romfs.md

 ```

 _<stdio.h>_ and _<stdlib.h>_ come from the __ROM FS Filesystem__ that's bundled inside our TCC WebAssembly.

+ROM FS works like a regular Filesystem (think FAT and EXT4).
+Just that it's tiny, __runs in memory__.
+And bundles easily with WebAssembly.

 (Coming up in the next section)